codykociemba/NoLongerEvil-HomeAssistant/README.md

 | 8082 | Web UI | Ingress only |

 ## Thermostat Configuration - ssh
-If the firmware flashing process did not ask how you want to connect the device, you'll need to configure the thermostat for self-hosting.
-(Feature is still to come.)
+If the firmware flashing process (https://docs.nolongerevil.com/hosted/overview) did not ask how you want to connect the device, you'll need to configure the thermostat for self-hosting.
+(Choice of hosted or self-hosted feature during flashing is pending.)
 1. ssh to your thermostat
    ```
    ssh root@<nest_ip>